jeb495/Unity-Splatoon-Demo/README.md

 # Unity Splatoon Demo
-Comments and various other things have been translated from chinese to english
+ - Comments and various other things have been translated from chinese to english
+ - Codebase Improvements

 # Documentation